5.5 Post-Installation Care of Plant Materials

 The volume of the pipes and frequency of irrigation will determine the type of water delivery system to use.
 Sites that need frequent irrigation and high volumes of water per plant could require water delivery through a drip system (Section 5.5.5, see Drip Irrigation).
 For most projects, however, pipes can be economically watered by hand using backpack spray equipment or fire bladder bags.
 Bladder bags hold approximately 5 gallons of water and can be filled from water trucks or large water containers positioned in pickup beds.
 Assuming that an irrigator can carry 20 quarts of water at a time (5 gallons) and each plant in the project requires a quart of water, the applicator could irrigate 20 seedlings before returning for more water.
 If less water is required, more plants could be irrigated before refilling is necessary.

 Deep pot irrigation allows for the introduction of soluble fertilizers (Section 5.2.1) and mycorrhizal fungi inoculum (Section 5.2.7) if seedlings require these treatments.
 Because soluble fertilizers are delivered directly to the roots bypassing the soil surface, weeds are not encouraged to grow.
 Care should be taken when determining fertilizer rates to avoid increasing soluble salts above levels that are toxic for root growth.
-Salt levels and pH of the irrigation water should be monitored to ensure that salts do not exceed toxicity levels for plant growth (Section 3.8.4).
+Salt levels and pH of the irrigation water should be monitored to ensure that salts do not exceed toxicity levels for plant growth (Section 3.8.4, see Salts).

 Determining when to irrigate can be based on the plant moisture stress (PMS).
 An accurate method for determining PMS is using a pressure chamber (Inset 5-23).
 This equipment reads plant stress (in negative bars) at the time of the readings.
 PMS readings should be made in the early morning, prior to sunrise, when diurnal PMS is at its lowest.
 Five seedlings should be collected in one area and averaged per site.
 If pre-dawn PMS readings are less than -15 bars, seedlings are under high moisture stress and should be irrigated soon to keep the seedlings from dying.
 If the objective of irrigation is for fast seedling growth, then PMS during plant growth (spring and fall) should be kept above -5 bars.
 PMS equipment is expensive to purchase.
 However, many USFS district offices use and maintain this equipment.